Primary

 Set the bench to 45-60 degrees and let your arms hang straight down.
 Keep your shoulder blades pinned to the bench—they should not come forward.
 Do not let your elbows drift forward during the curl; keep upper arms stationary.

-Want Incline Dumbbell Curl in your program?
+See where Incline Dumbbell Curl fits in your weekly plan

 Set an incline bench to 45-60 degrees.